parli vaijnath temple

 • Milk for abhishekam

-Practical Information for Pilgrims
+Practical Information for Visiting Parli Vaijnath Temple

 Planning your pilgrimage to Parli Vaijnath Temple requires attention to practical details that will enhance your spiritual experience.
 Here’s everything you need to know for a smooth visit to this sacred Jyotirlinga.